Stand out with Thanksgiving social media posts that are as easy as pumpkin pie.

 If you use Roster to manage your influencer marketing, you already have access to the Friendsgiving Campaign Template.

-Once you’ve decided on the type of post you want to create, it’s time to create the actual post.
+After choosing your post type, it’s time to craft the actual content.
 Follow these steps to create a perfect campaign for the Thanksgiving season.

 The following three parts or components should be included in all the social media marketing templates you use:

-Part 1 – Campaign details, including your internal campaign name, description, and length.
+1st – Include details like your internal campaign name, description, and length.

-Part 2 – Campaign brief.
-The campaign brief is the meat of every social media template and encompasses many details, such as the campaign title, overview, links to share, discount codes, campaign header image, campaign activities, rewards for participants, and style guide.
+2nd – Write a campaign brief.
+This is the meat of every social media template and encompasses many details, such as the campaign title, overview, links to share, discount codes, campaign header image, campaign activities, rewards for participants, and style guide.

-Part 3 – Write and stage the campaign emails.
+3rd – Draft and format all the emails for your campaign.
 If you’re inviting ambassadors to participate in your involving your thanksgiving social media posts, you’ll need a series of emails.
 First, ask them to join the campaign and provide the overview, style guide, activities, rewards, etc. Send them a few more emails to remind them of the due dates and express gratitude for their involvement in the campaign.

 This easy outline for a Thanksgiving social media template could serve as the basis for a more extensive campaign.